Code-Institute-Submissions/physics-code/README.md

 unsolved problems:
-1. Can not add a link within a popover (Bootstrap).
-A link to the Reaction Timer game was meant to go into the popover, however, a more suitable location under the input tag works as well.
+1. After the share to Facebook button is pressed in the Reaction Time game, a link appears on the user account which would go to an approved app.
+However, for the purposes of this project, the app has not been approved.
+The idea of the share to Facebook button was to use API and SDKs from third party sites.
+The requirement to complete the app for
+Facebook goes beyond the requirement for this site.

 Privacy Policy Geneator https://www.privacypolicygenerator.info/#wizard Terms and Conditions Generator https://www.termsofservicegenerator.net/#wizard